pvgladkov/knowledge-distillation/experiments/sst2/README.md

 Implementation of ideas from "**Distilling Task-Specific Knowledge from BERT into Simple Neural Networks**" (2019) https://arxiv.org/abs/1903.12136

+The step-by-step tutorial for this approach is [here](https://towardsdatascience.com/simple-tutorial-for-distilling-bert-99883894e90a).

 Dataset is **SST-2** from https://gluebenchmark.com/tasks.

 ## Run